BIG on BLOOR

 You can see a reflection of a pawn shop in the window.
 I wonder how long that shop will be there.

-13 May 2008, terribly early in the morning
+13 May 2008, early morning

 I watched Street Health Stories and the Interventionists last night at DIGIN to DOCS.
 Street Health Stories features a few homeless people discussing their lives; this narration is played over portraits of them taken by 4 ladies who were at one time homeless.
 It’s basically an attempt to put names and faces to statistics on homelessness.
 I thought it was a well executed film.
 The Interventionists looks at a new unit within the police force that deals with mentally ill people: a police officer is paired with a psychiatric nurse, and they attempt to diffuse situations that would normally be dealt with by EMS or the police.
 They try to divert people that would normally be sent to jail or to the hospital to services in their area, unless this isn’t feasible.
 It struck me as a smart and effective use of resources.
 Both films were interesting.